Great addition to any scientific project

 to compile the library; go to the test directory and its subdirectories

-install and the libraries will be installed under /path/lib
+install and the libraries will be installed under /path/lib, while the

 The PSBLAS library is also distributed as a package for the following Linux distributions.